 This setting determines the tab the field will be visible on; these appear on the client screen to the right of settings.

-This settings decides which client you are restricting the field to be available to, if any.
+This setting decides which client you are restricting the field to be available to, if any.

 Once you have completed the creation of your custom field, if it is a ticket or action level field, don't forget to add this to it's respective field list in the relevant configuration area.